-Protection of your personal data is of great importance to us.
-We therefore, as a matter of routine, handle your personal data responsibly and in compliance with the applicable statutory data protection provisions and postal legislation.
+We regard the protection of your personal data as a very important matter.
+We therefore treat your personal data with great care and in accordance with the relevant statutory provisions of data protection law and postal legislation.

-1. Who is the owner of the data collected?
+1. Who owns the data that is collected?

-Swiss Post is the provider of the digital presences, and as owner of the data collected, decides upon their purpose and content.
+Swiss Post Ltd is the provider of the website and login, and as the owner of the relevant data collections, may make decisions about their purpose and content.
 For each online service, the service provider indicated in the description is the owner.

 2. What data do we collect?

 2.1 Automatic logging

 Our web servers automatically log every visit in a temporary log file.
-User-specific data (such as the identification data of the browser used, the operating system of the requesting computer, the amount of data transferred, the name of the Internet Service Provider, the date and time of access) and technical data (such as the name and URL of the referring web page when the website was accessed via a link and, additionally, the search term if it was accessed via a search engine) are logged and analysed anonymously.
-First, this data is needed to enable the use of our content (connection set-up), and is also used for internal, system-related purposes – such as technical administration and system security – and optimizing your search experience.
+User-specific data (such as the identification data of the browser used, the operating system of the requesting computer, the amount of data transferred, the name of the Internet Service Provider, the date and time of access) and technical data (such as the name and URL of the referring web page, if the website was accessed via a link and, in addition, the search term if the website was accessed via a search engine) are logged and analysed anonymously.
+First and foremost, this data is needed to enable the use of our content (connection set-up), and is also used for internal, system-related purposes – such as technical administration and system security – and optimizing your search experience.
 As part of this, so-called cookies may be used (see section 4 below).
 IP addresses are used for automated security checks, e.g. automatically verified to combat fraud and immediately deleted.
 Furthermore, IP addresses are used for analytics purposes.
-Google Analytics anonymizes the IPs received immediately and processes them for the analysis only once the anonymization has taken place (see section 6).
+In particular, Google Analytics anonymizes the IPs received immediately and processes the anonymized IP addresses only for the analysis (see section 6).

-We do not use your data for any other purposes, unless you have given your express consent to additional data processing when using certain services, or if we are legally bound to do so.
+We do not use your data for any other purposes, unless you have given your consent to additional data processing when using certain services, or if we are legally bound to do so.